rezabrati/Quiz_Generator/README.md

 ﻿# AI Quiz Generator 📝

-AI Quiz Generator is a Streamlit-based web application that lets users upload a PDF file and generate a customizable quiz.
+AI Quiz Generator is a web-based application hosted on AWS that lets users upload a PDF file and generate a customizable quiz.
 With this tool, users can select quiz parameters such as the number of questions, question format, and difficulty level.
 The quiz is then auto-generated from the PDF content, and users can complete it in-app with real-time feedback on their answers.

 ## Features
 - **PDF Upload**: Upload any PDF file to generate quiz content.